ICOC Funds Committed:

 Statement of Benefit to California:

+This project will benefit California by providing research data to evaluate a unique type of human pluripotent stem cell that may solve the immune rejection problem, one of the most serious barriers to regenerative medicine.
+These unique stem cells, called human parthenogenetic stem cells, are created from unfertilized human eggs and have a quality that allows immune-matching to millions of persons of differing sexes and racial backgrounds.
+Immune matching (or "HLA matching") is used in organ and bone marrow transplants today to reduce immune rejection.
+If this research shows that immune-matched parthenogenetic stem cells can also reduce or eliminate immune rejection, it would open the door for the establishment of an “immune-matched” stem cell bank.
+Such a bank of parthenogenetic stem cells with common immune types (called HLA-types) could increase the utility and availability of therapeutic cells and decrease their cost by allowing clinicians to match cells to their patients for many different diseases where stem cell therapy may prove to be beneficial.
+A California-based immune-matched parthenogenetic stem cell bank could be a resource used in research and therapeutic applications worldwide in cases where stem cells or their derivatives are studied or needed to cure disease.
+Intellectual property could be created for California through this resource, resulting in increased valuation for California research organizations and an associated increase in investment, employment and tax revenues.
 California scientists are now working intensively with human stem cells because of their great potential to cure many intractable diseases including diabetes, liver disease, retinal disease, Alzheimer’s disease, muscular dystrophy and Parkinson’s disease, to name but a few.
 Existing parthenogenetic stem cell lines have been shown to produce cell types that may have application in treating several of these diseases.
 One of these existing lines expresses the most common immune-type found within the U.S. population and thus may have therapeutic utility for millions of Californians.
 The goal of this research is not only to study the ability of these existing cells to avoid immune rejection, but to create additional parthenogenetic stem cell lines in California under "clinical standards", thus providing a larger database of knowledge as to their potential therapeutic utility and increasing the number of these cells that may eventually be available for clinical use.